viktorchernev/DescribeLanguage/content/technical/technical-documentation.md

 #### Describe Compiler AWS
 The [Describe Compiler AWS](/DescribeDocumentation/aws-lambda) is Amazon Web Services Lambda function project.
 It is built for hosting the Describe Compiler as a microservice, in the form of a lambda function.

+#### World of lists Tools
+The **World of lists Tools** is a toolbox for administration and manipulation of the databases of the worldinlists.net website.
+It is more of a hackjob of different codes and a sandbox for different ideas.
+It is command line based.
+However, as worldinlists.net is currently a proprietary software, this project is not publically available for the moment.

 ## Links
 * [Describe Compiler API](/DescribeDocumentation/api)